finke-ba/angularjs-cource/README.md

 # angularjs-cource
-AngularJS project for a training course
+AngularJS project for a internal training course.